-The 6MWT was performed according to the guidelines established by the American Thoracic Society.
-The predicted distance was based on the study by Britto et al. and then the predicted percentage in relation to the expected for each patient was calculated.
+The 6MWT was performed according to the guidelines established by the American Thoracic Society23.
+The predicted distance was based on the study by Britto et al.24 and then the predicted percentage about the expected for each patient was calculated.